idaproduct/IDA_Dashboard_v1/README.md

   rebuild-docs -> rebuild the documentation container to see updates
 ```

-To get started just run `./edgehub up`.
+To get started just run `./idahub up`.
 You browser will open two tabs:

 - `localhost:8888` - Chronograf's address.
 You will use this as a management UI for the full stack
 - `localhost:3010` - Documentation server.
 This contains a simple markdown server for tutorials and documentation.

 > NOTE: Make sure to stop any existing installations of `influxdb`, `kapacitor` or `chronograf`.
-If you have them running the edgehub will run into port conflicts and fail to properly start.
-In this case stop the existing processes and run `./edgehub restart`.
+If you have them running the idahub will run into port conflicts and fail to properly start.
+In this case stop the existing processes and run `./idahub restart`.
 Also make sure you are **not** using _Docker Toolbox_.

-Once the edgehub launches, you should see your dashboard appear in your browser:
+Once the idahub launches, you should see your dashboard appear in your browser:

 ![Dashboard](./documentation/static/images/landing-page.png)